d3v-null/WooGenerator/README.md

 Running
 ====
+If you want to run the gui:

+`python woogenerator/gui.py`

 If you're syncing products:

-`python source/generator.py --help`
+`python woogenerator/generator.py --help`

 If you're syncing users:

-`python source/merger.py --help`
+`python woogenerator/merger.py --help`